iannbing/npm-version-suffix/README.md

 yarn add-suffix
 ```

+You probablly don't really need `run-remove-suffix`, but it might be handy sometimes :-)

+This tool will get the latest beta version of `1.2.3`, e.g. `1.2.3-rc.7` from the npm registry of your package, and then change the version of the current job to `1.2.3-rc.8`, and then the pipeline can continue to publish.

 ### Node.JS

-You can also use this help in any of your NodeJS project.
+You can also use this helper in any of your NodeJS project.

 ```js
 const { addSuffix, removeSuffix } = require('npm-version-suffix');